 \subsection{Determining hard and soft attribute usage}\label{det_hard_soft}

 To further understand the differences in satisfaction and dissatisfaction in Chinese and Western customers of Japanese hotels, we classified these factors as either hard or soft attributes of a hotel.
 We define hard attributes as matters regarding the hotel's physical or environmental aspects, such as facilities, location, or infrastructure.
 Some of these aspects would be impractical for the hotel to change, such as its surroundings and location.
-Others can be expensive to change, such as matters requiring construction costs, which are possible but regarding infrastructure investment.
+Others can be expensive to change, such as matters requiring construction costs, which are possible but would require significant infrastructure investment.
 On the other hand, soft attributes are the non-physical attributes of the hotel service and staff behavior that are practical to change through management.
 For example, the hotel's services or the cleanliness of the rooms are soft attributes.
-For our purposes, amenities, clean or good quality bedsheets or curtains, and other physical attributes that are part of the service and not of the hotel's physical structure are also considered soft attributes.
+For our purposes, amenities, clean or good quality bed sheets or curtains, and other physical attributes that are part of the service and not of the hotel's physical structure are considered soft attributes.
 Thus, we can observe the top 10 satisfaction and dissatisfaction keywords and determine whether they are soft or hard attributes.

 We manually labeled each language's top keywords into either hard or soft by considering how the word would be used when writing a review.
-If the word is describing unchangeable physical factors by the staff or management, we consider them hard.
-If the word implies an issue that could be solved or managed by the hotel staff or management, we consider it soft.
-For adjectives, we looked at the top 4 adjective and noun pairings used in the entire dataset.
-We counted the percentage of usage in each context.
-If it is not clear from the word or the pairing alone, we declare it undefined.
+If the word described unchangeable physical factors by the staff or management, we consider them hard.
+If the word implied an issue that could be solved or managed by the hotel staff or management, we consider it soft.
+For adjectives, we looked at the top four adjective and noun pairings used in the entire dataset and counted the percentage of usage in each context.
+If it was not clear from the word or the pairing alone, we declared it undefined.
 Then, we added the counts of these words in each category.
-A single word with no pairing is always 100\% in the category it corresponds to.
+A single word with no pairing is always deemed 100\% in the category it corresponds to.
 We add the partial percentages for each category when an adjective includes various contexts.
 The interpretation of these keywords is shown in the Tables \ref{tab:zh_hard_soft_keywords} and \ref{tab:en_hard_soft_keywords}.
 We can see the summarized results for the hard and soft percentages of positive and negative Chinese keywords in Figure \ref{fig:hard_soft_zh}.
 For the English keywords, see Figure \ref{fig:hard_soft_en}.

 \end{document}